Iiridayn/sample/cs465/2-HashAttack/README.md

 closer to 2^(n / 1.9214) (or 2^(n * 0.5205)).

 I don't much like the sample sizes required to reach the theoretical value.

+Wikipedia gives (https://en.wikipedia.org/wiki/Birthday_attack#Mathematics) a tighter bound for collision attacks: `sqrt((pi / 2) * 2^n)`.
+For 16 bits, this computes the value ‭320.85 - extremely close to the experimental result.